allerter/pacman-rl/README.md

 conda activate PacmanOpenAIGym_FHDortmund
 ```

-To train a model and play the game, first set the desired level and model hyperparameters in `src/gym-pacman-environment/hyperparameters.ini`.
+To train a model and play the game, first set the desired level and model hyperparameters in `src/gym-pacman-environment/hyperparameters.ini` (for Dyna-Q you can omit the hyperparameters after `discount_factor`).
 Then run the `src/gym-pacman-environment/train_and_play.py` file.

 ```bash
 python src/gym-pacman-environment/train_and_play.py